Lexicon Lane: A Word-Sleuthing Adventure

 Lexicon Lane is limited to visitors ages 12 and older.
 Puzzlers under the age of 18 must be accompanied by an adult.

 Yes!
-Any group of sixteen or more must schedule a group visit in advance.
-Please submit a group request form.
+Organized groups of 20–50 people may make reservations Wednesday–Monday.
+The price is $1000 for a private 2-hour Lexicon Lane experience.
 Group visits must be requested at least a month in advance.
 We cannot guarantee admission for groups without a reservation.
 Contact us if you have any questions.

 Themed cases are selected in person and on a first-come, first-served basis.